About Kanban boards

 Each team can customize the Kanban board columns and swimlanes.
 The values that get assigned to Kanban board fields might differ from what you expect when another team updates the work item from a different board.

 Even if the management team and the feature teams configure their Kanban board columns with identical workflow mapping, one team's Kanban board items aren't reflected on another team's Kanban board.
 Only when the work item moves to a column that maps to a workflow state does the card column reflect the same on all boards.

 Provide permissions and access

 If you need more than three board levels, you can add more.
-To learn how, see Customize your backlogs or boards for a process.
+For more information, see Customize your backlogs or boards for a process.

 You can also add or modify the fields defined for a work item type (WIT), add a custom WIT, or modify the workflow.
-To learn more, see Customize an inheritance process.
+For more information, see Customize an inheritance process.

 If you need more than three board levels, you can add more.
-To learn how, see Add portfolio backlogs.
+For more information, see Add portfolio backlogs.

 You can also add or modify the fields defined for a work item type (WIT), add a custom WIT, or modify the workflow.
-To learn more, see Customize the On-premises XML process model.
+For more information, see Customize the On-premises XML process model.